 Professional Development for Teachers

-Choose from 18 unique workshops below, including the New!
-“Black Lives Matter – What Educators Need to Know” or request a customized session tailored to your specific needs.
+Choose from 18 unique workshops below, or request a customized session tailored to your specific needs.

 1. Using Multicultural Children's Literature for Creative Storytelling